Version Date: 13 August 2021

-1. Important information and who we are
+3. Important information and who we are

 Purpose of this privacy notice

-It is important that you read this privacy notice together with any other privacy notice or fair processing notice that we may provide on specific occasions when we are collecting or processing personal data about you, so that you are fully aware of how and why we are using your data.
+It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-We have appointed a data protection compliance manager, who is responsible for overseeing questions in relation to this privacy notice.
+We have appointed a data protection compliance manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data protection compliance manager using the details set out below.

-Full name of legal entity: Abercrombie & Kent Limited
+Legal entity: Abercrombie & Kent Ltd.

 Email address: [email protected]